tezos-commons/baseDAO/docs/specification.md

 BaseDAO is a framework to implement various DAO smart contracts.
 It can be configured during build for any specific needs.

-In order to do so the contract has types that can contain arbitary data:
+In order to do so the repo includes build time configuration that can generate slightly different contract code and storage value.
-- `proposal_metadata` which is a type synonym for `bytes`
-- `contract_extra` which is a type synonym for `(string, bytes) big_map` (or in Michelson: `big_map string bytes`)

-The former contains fields that are required to submit a proposal.

-The latter keeps global information, for example about accepted proposals.
-In this case, we associate a `string` "name" to the `pack`ed representation of the data, that can then be `unpack`ed by the contract code.
+Proposal's metadata are also represented using a serialized form so that different variants can decode and process proposals as they see fit.

 For example, the `proposal_metadata` in a "treasury" style DAO would be the packed version of the type `treasury_dao_proposal_metadata` :